-In Area 1, production is expected to start in 2023/2024, with construction of onshore LNG facilities in Afungi, in the Palma district in Cabo Delgado province, whilst in Area 4, floating LNG (Coral Sul Project) arrived in Mozambican waters in January 2022 and began with the first cargo leaving the Coral Sul liquefaction vessel in mid-November.
+In Area 1, production was expected to start in 2023/2024, with construction of onshore LNG facilities in Afungi, in the Palma district in Cabo Delgado province, however, due to the insurgent attacks, production has been postponed, but as of recently there have been discussions on resuming the same within this year.
+In Area 4, floating LNG (Coral Sul Project) arrived in Mozambican waters in January 2022 and began with the first cargo leaving the Coral Sul liquefaction vessel in mid-November.
+Unofficial sources indicate that Coral Sul is currently producing 3.5 million tons of LNG.

-The construction of a gas production plant in Temane (developed by ENH and Sasol) has recently been initiated and its commercial activity is expected to begin in 2024.
+The construction of a gas production plant in Temane (developed by ENH and Sasol) has recently been initiated and its commercial activity is expected to begin this year.
 This project also includes a transmission line connecting Temane to Maputo.

 Despite these efforts, there is still a pressing need to improve the transportation and distribution of natural gas (including natural gas storage facilities) as it is at a very early stage.
 New transport pipelines shall be developed, connecting the gas-rich north and south of Mozambique.
-There are currently no secondary markets for the sale and purchase of natural gas in Mozambique.